ATECoder/dn.vi.tcp/src/tsp/tsp.device/readme.md

 ### About

-[ISR's Tcp] is a control and communication library for LXI-based instruments.
+[ISR's Tcp Tsp Device] is a control and communication library for LXI-based Test Scipt Processing (TSP) instruments.

 #### History